toradex/toradex-torizon-manifest/README.md

 	$ curl http://commondatastorage.googleapis.com/git-repo-downloads/repo > ~/bin/repo
 	$ chmod a+x ~/bin/repo

 Run repo init to bring down the latest version of Repo with all its most recent bug fixes.
 You must specify a URL for the manifest, which specifies where the various repositories included in the Android source will be placed within your working directory.

-	$ repo init -u git://github.com/96booards/oe-rpb-manifest

-To check out a branch other than "master", specify it with -b:
+To check out the current branch, specify it with -b:

-	$ repo init -u git://github.com/96booards/oe-rpb-manifest -b angstrom-v2015.06-yocto1.8
+	$ repo init -u git://github.com/96booards/oe-rpb-manifest -b oe-rpb-manifest

 When prompted, configure Repo with your real name and email address.